sru36/HueMatch/README.md

 ---

 <div align="center">
-  Made with ❤️ by the HueMatch team
+  Made with ❤️ by Srushti
 </div>